 2) skin graft

-3) ointment bandages
+3) ointment dressings

-4) stimulation therapy
+4) stimulant therapy

 1) wide dissection of the wound

-2) dissection of fascial cases
+2) dissection of fascial sheaths

 3) amputation with dissection of the stump